-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Devil in the White City by Erik Larson

 Published by Vintage on February 11, 2004

 “Bringing Chicago circa 1893 to vivid life, Erik Larsen’s spell-binding bestseller intertwines the true tale of two men–the brilliant architect behind the legendary 1893 World’s Fair, striving to secure America’s place in the world; and the cunning serial killer who used the fair to lure his victims to their death.
 Combining meticulous research with nail-biting storytelling.
 Erik Larsen has crafted a narrative with all the wonder of newly discovered history and the thrills of the best fiction.”